kbr/fritzconnection/pypi_description.rst

 FritzConnection does now check for the environment variables ``FRITZ_USER`` and ``FRITZ_PASSWORD`` in case that neither user nor password are given.

-FritzHosts now accepts user and password keyword-parameters.
-Keep in mind, that FritzBoxes may return different informations depending whether this service gets called with or without parameters.
+FritzHosts now accepts user and password as keyword-parameters.
+Keep in mind, that FritzBoxes may return different informations depending whether these are gathered with or without a password.

 Changed with version 0.6.5:
 ---------------------------